 - 2.1.
 This policy is applicable to:

 - The Director of Education;

-- Course/Education Managers;
+- · Course/Education Managers;

 - Educators;

 - Administrative Services Officers;

 - Students.

 - 3.1.
 Principles of Assessment are Reliability, Fairness, Flexibility and Validity - 3.2.
 Rules of Evidence are Validity, Sufficiency, Authenticity, and Currency - 3.3.
 Reasonable adjustments are adaptations made to training to remove barriers and ensure all individuals have a fair and equitable chance to participate.
-For further information on reasonable adjustment, see procedure 4.5.2 Reasonable Adjustment.
+For further information on reasonable adjustment, see procedure 4.6.2 Reasonable Adjustment. - 3.4.
+Training products are AQF qualifications, skill sets, units of competency, accredited short courses or modules.